MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-explorer.md

 <!-- AdminInfoUrl-Description-Begin -->
 <!-- Description-Source-ADMX -->
-Sets the target of the More Information link that will be displayed when the user attempts to run a program that is blocked by policy.
+Sets the target of the More Information link that will be displayed when the user attempts to run a program that's blocked by policy.
 <!-- AdminInfoUrl-Description-End -->

 <!-- AdminInfoUrl-Editable-Begin -->